 - Compared to other countries, England has a low level of participation in mathematics post-16

-- To increase the level of participation, a new curriculum was needed; suitable for students who have achieved a level 2 pass in GCSE Mathematics
+- To increase the level of participation, a new curriculum was needed; suitable for students who have achieved a standard pass in GCSE Mathematics

 - Professor Sir Timothy Gowers has suggested some interesting ideas for teaching mathematics to non-specialists